KesslerWilliams is the criminal defense law firm you need to succeed in the courtroom.

 State-level entities also frequently collaborate with these federal bodies.

-Why should I hire a private law firm?
+Why should I hire a private law firm instead of using a public defender?

 Public defenders have heavy caseloads and cannot always devote their full attention to you.
 Even if you are worried about the expense of a private law firm, your future is too valuable to trust with anyone else.
 At KesslerWilliams, we understand the immense financial toll that a criminal case can take on your life.
 That is why we offer reasonable rates that you can afford.